13 Awesome Things To Do In Bristol, UK As Told By A Resident

 Since Bristol is such a popular city in the UK, there are loads of accommodation options for you to choose from.

-Specifically, The Bristol Wing is a great place for a non-party atmosphere.
-Kyle Blue is a hostel ON A BOAT which is also really, really cool!
+If you are more into hostels, The Bristol Wing is a great place for a non-party atmosphere.
+Kyle Blue is a hostel located on a boat, which is also really, really cool!

 And there you have it – some of the best things to do in Bristol!
 A huge shout out (once again) to Laura for being awesome and sharing her UK travel tips.